suvayanghosh/Password-Cracking-with-JTR-NetworkWalks-Tools/README.md

 | --- | --- |
 | `My Locked PDF1.pdf`, `My Locked PDF2.pdf`, `My Locked PDF3.pdf` | Provided directly by Networkwalks Academy as designated training files for this lab exercise |

-⚠️ **Disclaimer:** All three files cracked in this repo were handed out specifically for this exercise — none of it is real data, and no other file, account or system was touched.
+⚠️ **Disclaimer:** All three files cracked in this repo were handed out specifically for this exercise, none of it is real data; and no other file, account or system was touched.
 Password cracking is genuinely useful to understand as a security professional, but it's also exactly the kind of technique that needs a very clear "yes, you're allowed to do this" before you point it at anything.
 Here, that permission was built into the assignment.

 ---